nncm-xbc/onnxmlir-pim-sparsify/Docs/Sparsifier/Sparsifying algorithm, mathematics and explanation.md

 # Mathematics of the sparsification

+## Manifold assumption on the space of parameters (local distance between sets of parameters)

 Let $\mathscr W$ the space of possible parameters. <br>
 Let $\mathcal F_f: \mathscr W \rightarrow \mathscr F$ the <b>network realizing function</b>, which is the map that converts parameters in $\mathscr W$ into actual functions, belonging to the functional space $\mathscr F$;